Travelgate/documentation/docs/get-started/connectivity-products.md

 * [Legacy Pull Sellers API](../apis/for-sellers/hotel-pull-sellers-api/overview): This works similarly to the Pull Buyers API, where the Seller receives real-time requests and sends back immediate responses.

+### For Buyers and Sellers

+* [Inventory-Push Buyers and Sellers API](../apis/for-buyers-sellers/inventory-push-buyers-sellers-api/quickstart.mdx): Buyers can configure via API the Hotel Setup on our Inventory.
+Subsequently, the Seller can push the availability and pricing data directly to our System without the need of a Push integration.

 ## APP Connections

 If an API isn't part of your tech stack, or you aren't integrated with any tech platform, worry not!
 Travelgate has user-friendly APPs tailored for you.